alaugks/spring-messagesource-xliff/README.md

 <a name="a4"></a>
-## 4. Minimal CacheManager Configuration
+## 4. CacheManager Configuration

 You may already have an existing CacheManager configuration.
 If not, the following minimum CacheManager configuration is required.
+All [Supported Cache Providers](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#io.caching.provider) can also be used.
+Here is an [example using Caffeine](https://github.com/alaugks/spring-messagesource-xliff-example-spring-boot/blob/main/src/main/java/io/github/alaugks/config/CacheConfig.java).

 The CacheName must be set with the constant `CatalogCache.CACHE_NAME`.
 The specific cache identifier is stored in the constant.

 [ConcurrentMapCacheManager](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/cache/concurrent/ConcurrentMapCacheManager.html) is the default cache in Spring Boot and Spring.

-### CacheConfig
+### CacheConfig with ConcurrentMapCacheManager

 ```java
 import io.github.alaugks.spring.messagesource.xliff.catalog.CatalogCache;